 Older children (11+)Comfort, noise reductionMedium to slightly plush pile, strong fibre resilience

-The biggest mistakes happen when parents buy carpet for how the room looks now, not how the child will use it over the next few years.
+The biggest mistakes happen when parents buy carpet based on how the room looks now, not on how the child will use it over the next few years.
 Choosing a pile and material that matches the child’s current age usually leads to earlier replacement than expected.

 most practical carpet colours for kids' bedrooms